pcdslab/SpecTran/README.md

 ## Initializing the vocabulary, tokenizer and masker
 To train a model, first you must load the vocabulary from a saved file as discussed in the section above.

-The vocabulary contains all tokens from the file, indexed starting from the lowest, as well as the special tokens <pad>, <mask>, and <unk>.
+The vocabulary contains all tokens from the file, indexed starting from the lowest, as well as the special tokens pad, mask, and unk.
 By convention, the <pad> token is at index 0, the <mask> token is at index 1, and the <unk> token is at index 2.
 Indexes 3..vocabulary_size+2 contain the "real" tokens, ordered most frequent first.